shreayan98c/shreayan98c/README.md

 - ⚡ Fun fact: ...
 -->

-### I'm a Machine Learning Engineer specializing in NLP, Computer Vision, and Recommender Systems.
-I like solving complex problems revolving around data.
-I am also a secondary web developer!
+### I'm a Machine Learning Engineer specializing in multimodal AI - NLP and Computer Vision, and Recommender Systems.
+I like solving complex problems revolving around data!
 - 🔭 I’m currently researching and experimenting with multimodal Vision-Language Models!
 - 🌱 I’m learning something new every day.
 - 👯 I’m looking to collaborate with other developers for winning Hackathons and Open Source contributions.
-- 🥅 2023 Goals: Participate in more Hackathons and contribute more to Open Source projects.
+- 🥅 2025 Goals: Participate in more Hackathons and contribute more to Open Source projects.
 - 💬 Ask me about Space, Music, and ML-related stuff.
 - ⚡ Fun fact: I love astronomy and space.
 I play chess and some tunes on the keyboard.
 In my free time, I also play soccer.